stranger9977/market_implied_fantasy_football/README.md

 ## Data Storage & Workflow

-- [ ] Automate the storage of the data.
+- [✅] Automate the storage of the data.
-- [ ] Ensure GitHub Action workflow works as intended.
+- [✅] Ensure GitHub Action workflow works as intended. - Updates each day at 11EST and also can be done manually.

 ## Data Fetching

+- [ ] https://github.com/nektos/act - learn this for testing purposes.
 - [ ] Add more sources to the `fetch_data.py` file.
 - [ ] Write tests for new data sources.
-- [ ] Learn the package Ben mentioned.

 ## Data Processing